 Princess Kate describes the tender relationships that her majesty has with her great-grandchildren.
 “She always leaves little gifts in the room when we go to stay with her.
 I think that just shows her love for her family.”

 Do you have or know an inspirational grandmother?
-We’d love to hear your stories and memories in the comments below.
+We’d love to hear your stories in the comments below.